ChristianPari/Java-Course/Project1-Mortgage-Calculator/README.md

 # Mortgage Calculator
 A simple program that utilizies the terminal for user input and calculates a mortgage from the values the user types in.
-This program has no error handling for the time being, this will be implemented in the next update of this project
+Implemented error handling by creating recursive functions that return data and or call themselves till the correct input is recieved from the user.